antoinefradin/Responsive-Blog-Cards-HTML-CSS/Assets/Blog card/README.md

 The best way to learn how to create these different layouts is to try them ourselves.
 So let's try it ! 💥 <br />

-This project was made for my personal portfolio website.<br />
+This project was made for my personal portfolio website.

 # 🚀 Starting

-To start the project, just open the file `index.html` in your preferred browser.  <br />
+To start the project, just open the file `index.html` in your preferred browser.

 ## 💻 Web Version